wp-plugins/simple-permissions/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Bug fix that was preventing drafts from autosaving.

 = 1.1.3 =
 * Removing category limits was not working under all conditions.
 Should be fixed now.